OR-7: Pack formation

 The batteries in OR–7's GPS tracking unit expired in October 2015.
 Officials decided to replace the collar in order to keep track of the pack, which is protected under Oregon law and the federal Endangered Species Act.
 However, attempts to trap OR-7 or other members of the pack failed, and further tracking of OR-7 depended on trail cameras and live sightings.
 A trail camera in the Rogue River – Siskiyou National Forest captured an image of OR-7 and one of his offspring in early 2016.
 After four steers were killed by wolves in Wood River Valley in western Klamath County (immediately east of Jackson County) near where OR–7 was last seen, biologists said efforts to trap and re-collar the wolf would likely resume and that tracking could alert ranchers concerned about their livestock.
 On October 3, 2017, biologists caught and collared OR-54, another Rogue Pack wolf, thought to be OR-7's daughter, traveling with the pack in Wood River Valley.
-In lieu of another tracking device on OR-7, the collar on OR-54 will allow officials to track the movements and behaviors of the pack.
-OR-54 was found dead on February 5, 2020, in Shasta County.
+In lieu of another tracking device on OR-7, the collar on OR-54 would allow officials to track the movements and behaviors of the pack.
+OR-54 was then found dead on February 5, 2020, in Shasta County.

 OR-7 was seen in Oregon in fall 2019 but was not found at the state count of wolves the following winter, and as of April 2020 is presumed to have died at about 11 years old, an advanced age for a wild wolf.